Whether the job is landscape gardening or data science, you’ll need the right skills on your CV to get hired.

 - Data visualisation tools (Tableau, Power BI)

-The entertainment and media market is projected to grow into 2031, with increasing career opportunities for creatives who invest in relevant technical skills.
+The global entertainment and media market is projected to grow to over $5279.3 billion by 2031, with increasing career opportunities for creatives who invest in relevant technical skills.

 In addition to core skills, such as storytelling, specialised writing, and material knowledge, UK employers are looking for creative professionals with the following hard skills on their CVs: